Jounce Therapeutics: Updates To Thesis

 - If data were positive, Jounce would receive 60% of US profit share under the opt-in scenario and Celgene would retain rest of world revenue (on the hook to pay tiered royalties to its smaller partner).

-AT ASCO in June the company presented data from the ICONIC trial.
+At ASCO in June, the company presented data from the ICONIC trial.
 On the bright side, the drug candidate was shown to be well-tolerated in doses up to 0.3 mg/kg as a monotherapy and in combination with nivolumab in patients with advanced solid tumors.
-Infusion-related adverse events occurred in 10 patients and immune related adverse events (not associated with drug infusion) were reported in six.
+Infusion-related adverse events occurred in 10 patients and immune-related adverse events (not associated with drug infusion) were reported in six.

 Just look at the 30%+ bloodbath in Five Prime Therapeutics (FPRX) today to get an idea of what happens when safety comes into question (over 40% Grade 3 to Grade 5 treatment-related adverse events).

 Back to the ICONIC study, 46 patients were enrolled into six cohorts.
-2 cohorts received escalating doses of JTX-2011 as a monotherapy every three weeks and four cohorts received escalating doses of the drug candidate in combination with nivolumab 240 mg IV every three weeks.
-The 0.3 mg/kg dose was chosen as the recommended phase 2 dose for JTX-2011 monotherapy, while it should be noted that 75% (9/12) of patients on the recommended phase 2 dose and 83% (10/12) of patients on combination therapy (all dose levels) continue on the study.
+Two cohorts received escalating doses of JTX-2011 as a monotherapy every three weeks and four cohorts received escalating doses of the drug candidate in combination with nivolumab 240 mg IV every three weeks.
+The 0.3 mg/kg dose was chosen as the recommended Phase 2 dose for JTX-2011 monotherapy, while it should be noted that 75% (9/12) of patients on the recommended Phase 2 dose and 83% (10/12) of patients on combination therapy (all dose levels) continue on the study.

 Figure 2: Expression of ICOS in several different indications (source: corporate presentation)

-CEO Richard Murray reminded investors that a sample of patients with a high percentage of ICOS-expressing immune cells in their tumors would be enrolled into phase 2 cohorts.
-The phase 2 portion is testing JTX-2011 as a monotherapy as well as in solid tumors (HNSCC, NSCLC, triple negative breast cancer, melanoma, gastric cancer) and in combination with nivolumab.
+CEO Richard Murray reminded investors that a sample of patients with a high percentage of ICOS-expressing immune cells in their tumors would be enrolled into Phase 2 cohorts.
+The Phase 2 portion is testing JTX-2011 as a monotherapy as well as in solid tumors (HNSCC, NSCLC, triple negative breast cancer, melanoma, gastric cancer) and in combination with nivolumab.
 These indications were previously identified as having high percentages of ICOS-expressing infiltrating immune cells.
 Also, the company is stratifying individuals for the ICOS biomarker to make sure each cohort is sufficiently enriched with patients likely to respond.

 Figure 3: Combination efficacy observed in preclinical stage (source: corporate presentation)